Paul Philidor: Vienna (February 1790 to January 1792)

 Phylidor had further developed his show when he came to Vienna and claimed to have perfected his ghostly apparitions with a totally new invention.
 He advertised his show in March 1790 as "Phantasmorasi, oder natürlicher Geister Erscheinungen" (Phantasmorasi, or natural ghost apparitions), besides very entertaining magnetic-mechanical experiments in his renewed Cabinet of Physics.
 Spectators would first gather and wait silently in an anteroom, until the physicist ordered them to enter a black-curtained room decorated with skeletons, two candles and a white circle on the ground.
 The very solemn performance would start with the sound of thunder that would grow louder and louder, accompanied by hail and wind.
 Lights would extinguish themselves one by one and flames would rise from the lamps before being extinguished and rendering the room in total darkness.
 Then ghosts of all sizes and shapes would fly around in a circle.
 After a very fierce storm a summoned, lifelike ghost of a person known to the audience would eventually rise from the floor to slowly sink back into the abyss in the ground.
 Ghosts would appear in various ways; one would suddenly be there, another would slowly shape itself from a grey cloud and yet another would approach from far away and come so close that one could touch it.
 Some apparitions would take a few steps closer to the audience before disappearing.
 Spectators were spared any annoyance of foul tastes or odors and could count on a pleasant experience.
 The show would start at seven in the evening and last one and a half hour.
 There would be three public performances a week and private shows for parties up to 24 people could be booked for the remaining days.
-One review stated that no optical or other tricks could be discerned.Wiener Zeitung.
-1790-03-13 However, this "review" could have been part of Phylidor's newspaper promotions: it is somewhat similar to advertisements and handbills that also described the show.
+One review stated that no optical or other tricks could be discerned.
+However, this "review" could have been part of Phylidor's newspaper promotions: it is somewhat similar to advertisements and handbills that also described the show.